qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Replacing a value with a function that produces value or AST helps handling the currently-unknown data.
 - Using a future (promise) object to represent a pending computation.
 - In proof language (e.g. Idris, Lean), having a hole and inspecting the type of hole can help proving.
 - Compiletime-runtime duality: a computation (or a check) can be in compile-time or runtime.
 It can be even before compile-time (code generation).
-It can also be after first application run (profile-guided optimization).
+It can be during running (e.g. JIT compilation).
+It can also be after first application run (e.g. profile-guided optimization).

+Batched compuation vs immediate compuation:

+- Immediately free memory vs GC
+- ...

-## View
+## Generalized View

 Views in SQL databases are "fake" tables that are derived from other tables.

-Here I **generalize** the concept of view: View converts one information model into another information model.
+The **generalized** concept of view: View takes one information model and present it as another information model, and allow operating as another information model.

 The generalized view can be understood as: